Oaks of the World

 Local names mush oak ; valley oak ; El Roble ; California white oak ;

-Growth habit 10-15 m; may reach 30 m, with a short trunk to 2 m and more in diameter; weeping at the end of branches; crown spreading; stout branches;
+Growth habit may reach 30 m, with a short trunk to 2 m and more in diameter; weeping at the end of branches; open crown spreading; stout branches;

-Leaves 5-10 x 3-6 cm; 7-11 lobes each side, with shallow sinuses; margin not toothed; base cuneate; shiny dark green above with some stellate hairs; pale green or whitish, tomentose beneath, with numerous stellate hairs; 5-10 vein pairs; petiole 0.6-1.3 cm long;
+Leaves 5-10 x 3-6 cm; oblong to oboval; lobate (7-11 lobes each side, with deep sinuses), sometimes toothed at their apex; base cuneate or round; shiny dark green above with some stellate hairs; pale green or whitish, tomentose beneath, with numerous short stellate hairs; 5-10 vein pairs; petiole 0.6-1.3 cm long, pubescent;

 Flowers male flowers on catkins 2.5-7.5 cm long;

-Fruits acorn 3-6 cm long, narrow, pointed; subsessile; singly or paired; cup with warty, pilose scales, covering 1/3 of nut or less; maturing in 1 year; edible;
+Fruits acorn 3-6 cm long, narrow, pointed; sessile or subsessile; singly or paired; cup with warty, pilose scales, covering 1/3 of nut or less; maturing in 1 year; edible;

 Bark, twigs and